dileit/flashcard-app/README.md

 # Flashcard-App
 Flashcard Application!

+- Can only be run locally.
+There is no backend set up for this!

 ## Features
 This flashcard application will allow you to view the decks of flashcards that you have made.
 You can: